GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/dws-and-kueue/README.md

 Kueue should be up and running now.

 ## Install SkyPilot
-1. Create a virtual environment.
+1. Create a python virtual environment.
 ```bash
 cd ~
 python -m venv skypilot-test